Congenital Melanocytic Nevi

 Complications

-Malignant melanomas may develop in any patient with CMN, although the risk is higher in patients with large lesions >20cm in size, or with multiple CMNs.[19]
-Malignant transformation may occur cutaneously, or extracutaneously, including the central nervous system, retroperitoneum, and the mucosa of the gastrointestinal tract.
-The reported absolute risk of melanoma with CMNs varies between studies.
-Patients with small to medium CMNs have an absolute risk of 0 to 4.9%, while in patients with large CMNs, the absolute risk is 1.25 to 10.00%.[3][20][21]
-Due to the higher risk, patients with large CMNs require long term monitoring for features of both cutaneous and extracutaneous malignancy.
+Malignant melanomas may develop in any patient with CMN, although the risk is higher in patients with large lesions greater than 20 cm in size or with multiple CMNs.[23]
+Malignant transformation may occur cutaneously or extracutaneously, including the central nervous system, retroperitoneum, and the mucosa of the gastrointestinal tract.
+The reported absolute risk of melanoma with CMNs varies between study results.
+Patients with small to medium CMNs have an absolute risk of 0 to 4.9%, while in patients with large CMNs, the absolute risk is 1.25 to 10.00%.[4][24][25]
+Due to the higher risk, patients with large CMNs require long-term monitoring for cutaneous and extracutaneous malignancy features.

-Meningeal melanocytosis is a condition associated with giant or multiple CMNs, characterized by benign or malignant proliferation of melanocytes in the central nervous system.[5]
+Meningeal melanocytosis is associated with giant or multiple CMNs, characterized by benign or malignant proliferation of melanocytes in the central nervous system.[6]
 Neurocutaneous melanosis may be asymptomatic or symptomatic regardless of malignant transformation.
-Although this condition has been estimated to affect 5%-10% of patients with giant CMN, the vast majority are likely asymptomatic.[3]
+Although this condition has been estimated to affect 5% to 10% of patients with giant CMN, most are asymptomatic.[4]
 The true incidence has not been determined.
-In neurocutaneous melanosis, the presence of melanocyte proliferation or hemorrhages may cause clinical features of raised intracranial pressure such as seizures, focal cranial nerve palsies, or hydrocephalus.[11]
-These diagnoses are made through magnetic resonance imaging (MRI) radiology and with medical and neurosurgical management within the interprofessional setting.
+In neurocutaneous melanosis, the presence of melanocyte proliferation or hemorrhages may cause clinical features of raised intracranial pressure, such as seizures, focal cranial nerve palsies, or hydrocephalus.[12]
+These diagnoses are made through magnetic resonance imaging radiology and with medical and neurosurgical management within the interprofessional setting.

 Deterrence and Patient Education

-Knowledge of the appearance of CMNs by healthcare professionals is vital to identify these lesions at birth or soon afterward.
-It is important to ensure appropriate diagnosis and referral to dermatology.
-Due to the higher risk of severe complications, patients with large CMNs require long term monitoring for features of both cutaneous and extracutaneous malignancy.
+Healthcare professionals must be knowledgeable about the appearance of CMNs to identify these lesions at birth or soon afterward.
+Importantly, ensure appropriate diagnosis and referral to dermatology.
+Due to the higher risk of severe complications, patients with large CMNs require long-term monitoring for features of both cutaneous and extracutaneous malignancies.

 Enhancing Healthcare Team Outcomes